hsna674/FinalProject/README.md

 # Game Library README

 ## Overview
 Welcome to the Game Library!
-This Java program is a collection of nine different games, each offering a unique and entertaining experience.
+This Java program is a collection of eight different games, each offering a unique and entertaining experience.
 Whether you're looking to challenge your mind or just have some fun, you'll find a game that suits your mood.

 ## Games Included
 1. **Tic-Tac-Toe**